-Policy FOX/6 Protect and Enhance Key Views and Village Gateways
+Policy FOX/6 Maintain or Enhance Key Views and Village Gateways

-Proposals for new buildings, including extensions to existing buildings, should maintain and wherever possible enhance the key views in and out of the parish as identified on Figure 15.
+Proposals for new buildings, including extensions to existing buildings, shall maintain or wherever possible enhance the key views in and out of the parish as identified on Figure 15.

-Development that would affect the gateways to the village should ensure that opportunities to enhance the gateways are implemented where possible, as identified on Figure 15 and the policies maps (Figures 30A and 30B).
+Development that would affect the gateways to the village should ensure that opportunities to enhance the gateways are implemented where possible, as identified on Figure 15 and the Policies Maps (Figures 30A and 30B).